This document describes what Entire Output Management can do and how it works. It covers the following topics:

 Entire Output Management uses the following Adabas files:

-definition-data file (logical file number 206)
+the definition-data file (logical file number 206),

-active-data file (logical file number 91)
+the active-data file (logical file number 91),

-container files and special trigger container file.
+the trigger container file.

 You can use the same Adabas file for both the definition-data file and the active-data file (however, the logical file specifications for both 206 and 91 are necessary).

-the 3GL interface (including the VTAM virtual-printer application
+Facilities or the 3GL interface (including the VTAM virtual-printer application

 NOMVPRNT with the parameter